Orb or Wheel weaving spiders

 This family has recently undergone a lot of changes.
 The Nephila or golden orb web spiders, the Tetragnathidae or long jawed spiders are now described in their own family.

-Well known spiders in this family are the Argiope or garden or St Andrew's cross spider, the curled leaf spider and the spiny (Christmas) spider.
+Well known spiders in this family are the Argiope, the garden spider or St Andrew's cross spider, the curled leaf spider and the spiny (Christmas) spider.

 None of these spiders are venomous to humans.